scoconno/scoconno.github.io/mind/identity/notes.md

 > What can be down with fewer assumption should not be done with more.
 > Adopt the simplest ontology possible.

-Perhaps the best explanation of Occam's razor comes from Sir.
-Isaac Newton, who stated, "[w]e are to admit no more causes of natural things than such as are both true and sufficient to explain their appearances."
 Simply put, the simpler explanation should be preferred over the more complex one.
+What do I mean by 'simple explanation?'
+When comparing two explanation, Occam's razor asks us compare the assumptions the various explanations ask of us.

+Think of an assumption as a questionable claim that is entailed by the explanation, e.g., the claim that aliens were experimented upon in Area 51 entails that there exists sentient, space traveling aliens.
+The existence of space traveling aliens is assumed by those who insist aliens were experimented upon in Area 51.

-Consider a person reporting that they saw a ghost in their bedroom in the middle of the night.
+To see how Occam's razor works in practice, consider a person reporting that they saw a ghost in their bedroom in the middle of the night.
 They are met with skepticism.
 Some respond that this is a common hallucination, especially as we shift in and out of sleep.
 Just like a dream, the brain creates an image of a ghost.
 A true believer hates such explanations and insists that the ghost was real.
+So, there are two explanation for the appearance of the ghost.
+The first is that the ghost exists.
+The second is that the ghost was hallucinated.

 Which explanation should you accept?
 Occam's razor tells us that a rational person should accept the simplest explanation.
-And by 'simple', Occam means that we should compare the assumptions and principles the various explanations ask of us.
+So, let us compare the assumptions of the various explanations.
 The claim that the ghost is real requires that we accept that there exist immaterial and supernatural beings.
-It requires that we also accept that such beings have some ability to interact with the physical world and that our perceptive capacities allow us see such things.
+It also requires that we accept that such beings can interact with the physical world, e.g., that our perceptive capacities allow us see such things.
 This explanation, then, is asking us to believe in many different kinds of things beside the ordinary physical things that we believe in.
 The hallucination explanation requires far less of us.
 We all agree that people dream, hallucinate, and have illusions.
 Such occurrences are more likely at night, when we are tired or stressed, and are specially likely when we shift between dream states.

 Applying Occam's razor requires, then, for the rational person to accept the simpler theory: our sleeper hallucinated and did not see a real ghost.
 It might be hard to accept this.
 People are often wedded to a conspiracy theory, a myth, a superstition, etc. But imagine approaching these issues like a poker player.
-Each explanation requires us to believe a set of assumptions and principles.
-If you were required to bet $100 on each assumption and principle being true, the safest bet, the least risky bet, is the one that has you betting on the fewest and most plausible assumptions.
+Each explanation requires us to believe a set of assumptions.
+If you were required to bet $1000 on each assumption being true, the safest bet, the least risky bet, is the one that has you betting on the fewest and most plausible assumptions.
 Calculated in this way, the bet that the sleeper experienced a hallucination would be smaller and so safer than the bet that the sleeper saw a real ghost.

 When Occam's razor is applied to mind brain correlations, it requires of us to accept the simplest explanation for those correlations.
-The mind brain identity theorist claims that the simplest explanation is that mental states are identical to brain states.
-They point out that they ask only of us to accept the existence of the brain and that brain states cause our bodies to move in a variety of ways.
+The mind-brain identity theorist claims that the simplest explanation is that mental states are identical to brain states.
+They point out that they ask only of us to accept the existence of the brain and accept that brain states cause our bodies to move in a variety of ways.
 This is easy to accept!
-They also point out that every other explanation for mind brain correlations requires that we accept not just the existence of brains, but also the existence of either minds or mental states.
-That's much more complicated!
+They also point out that every other explanation for mind brain correlations requires that we accept something in addition to the existence of brains.
+That's much more complex!
+It requires we accept the existence of different types of entities and accept that these interact with the physical world.